home-assistant/home-assistant.io/source/_integrations/qbittorrent.markdown

 The qBittorrent integration adds the following switch:

-- `Alternative Speed`: Allows you to enable and disable qBittorrent's alternative speed.
+- `Alternative speed`: Allows you to enable and disable qBittorrent's alternative speed.

 ## Actions